brunoportela/SecretsApp/README.md

 - express
 - ejs
 - mongoose
+- dotenv

+In case you want to reproduce this project, you will also need to create an .env file on your SECRET, CLIENT_ID and CLIENT_SECRET keys.

 ## Level 1 - Username and Password Only.
 Simplest implementation for a login / password authentication.